 Finally, there are major tactical vulnerabilities in the current crop of drones.
 Most of their recent success has come from their ability to loiter as they seek out targets or wait to be fed targeting data.
 The skies will not always be uncontested, however, and the longer that drones loiter the more easily they can be targeted by ground fires or counter-drone swarms.

 In 1513, awed by the cannons which had recently brought down castle walls across Italy, Machiavelli argued that fortresses were obsolete.
 Just seven years later, in The Art of War, he detailed the kind of fortifications a prince should build—fortress design had caught up to the offensive power of cannons.
-So it always is in war: new weapons alter the battlefield, but the change is always far more gradual than it first appears.
+So it always is in war: new weapons do indeed alter the battlefield, but the change is far more gradual than early encounters suggest.
 Drone maximalists tend to imagine buzzing drones filling the sky and vaporizing any ground forces, but don’t think through what that would entail.
 Just as artillery in the First World War and bombers in the Second failed to simply wipe out the enemy from afar, UAVs will take their place in modern armies as one piece of a complex, slowly-evolving system.